Economic Values

 Notes:

-If you have any material that should be forbidden in the plant, you can use economic values to reduce the complexity and could runtime, as mentioned here.
+If you have any material that should be forbidden in the plant, you can use economic values to reduce the complexity and runtime, as mentioned here.

 2. Economic Value: Calculation